andreas-zeller/andreas-zeller.github.io/README.md

 ## Current Courses

-In Winter 2020/21, we offer a [an advanced course on automated debugging](https://cms.cispa.saarland/debug/).
+In Winter 2020/21, we offer an [advanced course on automated debugging](https://cms.cispa.saarland/debug/).
 For Summer 2021, we plan to offer an _advanced course on security testing_ and a _seminar around automated testing and debugging_.

 Check out our courses [here](https://cms.cispa.saarland/).